Kishore-52/Indoor-Blind-Navigation/README.md

 This project is an assistive prototype developed for academic and research purposes.
 It should not be considered a complete replacement for a white cane, guide dog, caregiver, or certified mobility aid.

 The system must be tested carefully in controlled environments before real-world use.
-The developers are not responsible for injuries, accidents, or damages caused by improper use or hardware failure.
+The developers are not responsible for injuries, accidents, or damages caused by improper use, inaccurate detection, sensor failure, or hardware failure.